ValencianoFran/FranRuiz_DuckDevWeb/README.md

 # Dialogue manager

-I´ve made a non-branching dialogue system to create dialogues on the game.
+I have made a non-branching dialogue system to create dialogues on the game.
 There is no interaction with the NPC but if you talk with him twice will change his dialogue.

 ![](https://i.gyazo.com/96ba51e445f483a10fd856c38cfb9075.gif)